sermons/little/slides/slides.md

 [Luke 19:11 (ESV)](# "ref")

 >>>
++ Israelites of that era living under corrupt oppression
-Mt24:4-14 end of the age: wars, famine, false prophets, persecution caught unawares:
++ Mt24:4-14 end of the age: wars, famine, false prophets, persecution caught unawares:
 24:37 as in the days of Noah
 24:50 as wicked steward